-In China, Chinese manufacturers have a 17% （export tax rebate）.
-As the name suggests, when Chinese manufacturers export goods to foreign countries, they can recover up to 17% of the value-added tax from the Chinese government.
-This is China’s policy of encouraging people to export goods.
-And this policy is actually closely related to us as an importer in Malaysia.
-However, the importers of small and medium-sized “bulk cargo” in Malaysia are now faced with the problem that their suppliers are generally unable to claim a 17% tax refund from the Chinese government.
-What are the reasons?
+In China, Chinese manufacturers have 17% export tax rebate.
+As the name suggests, when Chinese manufacturers export goods to foreign countries, they can recover up to 17% of the value-added tax from Chinese government.
+This China’s policy encourage people to export goods and this policy is closely related to us, as an importer in Malaysia.

-In other words, instead of using a public bus, they chose a private taxi.
-In the case of bulk cargo, the cost of this transportation method is several times that of “one-stop”.
-As a result, the tax refund is reduced, but the importer must pay high transportation fees.
+- The second situation, the manufacturer did not choose to ship the cargo carrier’s container but chose LCL.
+In other words, instead of using public bus, they chose a private taxi.
+In the case of bulk cargo, the cost of this transportation method is several times than “one-stop”.
+As a result, the tax refund is reduced, but the importer must pay higher transportation fees.

-So what’s the solution to this situation?
+So, what is the solution to this situation?